-- A system to bring a measure of order and rationality to information in Israel's behalf. - Some major projects that, in themselves, convey the most advantageous impressions, that are fountains of good will and publicity. - A mechanism by which all communications materials, such as printed literature, films, TV and audio tapes, can be reviewed by the most experienced professionals in the communications business. - A resource to enable Israeli government leaders to obtained skilled advice before visiting the United States or making major policy statements affecting American public opinion.
+- A system to bring a measure of order and rationality to information about Israel. - .
+Some major projects that, in themselves, convey positive impressions about what Israel stands for. - A mechanism by which communications materials, such as printed literature, films, TV and audio tapes, can be reviewed by the most experienced professionals in the communications business. - A resource to provide Israeli leaders with information about public opinion in the United States.

-This program does not suggest political or international decisions to the government but rather the means of presenting policies --- whatever their nature --- to obtain the most positive reception for them.
+This program does not suggest political or international decisions to the Government of Israel, but rather the means of presenting information -- whatever its nature -- as effectively as possible.

-Recommended is the creation of three professional staffs that would work together: a communications unit in Israel, manned by American-trained communications executives, which would be subcontracted by the Foreign Office and would be responsible to the Deputy Director General for Information; communications professionals added to the embassy staff in Washington; and professional resources made available to the Israel Task Force.
+Recommended is the creation of three professional staffs that would work together.
+First, the Government should establish a communications unit in Israel, manned by American-trained communications executives, which would be subcontracted by the Foreign Office and would be responsible to the Deputy Director General for Information.
+Second, communications professionals should be added to the embassy staff in Washington.
+Third, professional resources should be made available to the Israel Task Force.

-The report includes a detailed projects to be carried out by these three units and explains how their activities would be coordinated.
+The report includes a detailed description of projects which should be considered by these three units and explains how they could coordinate their activities.